-FY19 employee benefit coverage is similar to FY18 with a few enhancements.
-In FY19 the District adds the option of legal services and has expanded dental coverage to include adult orthodontic services.
+FY20 employee benefit coverage is the same as in FY19.
 The District covers the premiums for each employee who participates in the medical, dental and basic life and AD&D insurance programs and also covers half of employee dependent's medical and dental premiums.
 All other voluntary benefit program premiums are paid by the employee which include vision, supplemental life, and legal services.
 Employees continue to have access to both an Assistance Program and Medical Advocacy services which are covered by the District.